AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 You can connect one remote DAM deployment to a [!DNL Sites] deployment after configuring Connected Assets.
 For more information, see [Connected Assets architecture](#connected-assets-architecture).

-### Can you use Dynamic Media assets from your [!DNL Sites] deployment and a remote DAM deployment simultaneously?
+### Can you use Dynamic Media assets from your [!DNL Sites] deployment after configuring Connected Assets?

-Yes, you can use Dynamic Media assets from your [!DNL Sites] deployment and a remote DAM deployment simultaneously.
-Dynamic Media assets available on Sites deployment get configured to read-only mode automatically.
+After configuring Connected Assets, [!DNL Dynamic Media] assets are available on [!DNL Sites] deployment in a read-only mode.
+As a result, you cannot use [!DNL Dynamic Media] to process assets on the [!DNL Sites] deployment.
 For more information, see [Configure a connection between Sites and Dynamic Media deployments](#sites-dynamic-media-connected-assets).

 ### Can you use assets of Image and Document format types from the remote DAM deployment on the [!DNL Sites] deployment after configuring Connected Assets?